gundalow/ansible/docs/docsite/rst/network_getting_started/first_playbook.rst

    vyos.example.net           : ok=6    changed=1    unreachable=0    failed=0

-Although this playbook is handy, it has a lot of repetitive information.
-And running a playbook against a single device is not a huge efficiency gain over making the same change manually.
-The next step to harnessing the full power of Ansible is to expand your inventory, so you can run playbooks against multiple devices.
+This playbook is useful.
+However, it still requires several command-line flags.
+Also, running a playbook against a single device is not a huge efficiency gain over making the same change manually.
+The next step to harnessing the full power of Ansible is to use an inventory file to organize your managed nodes into groups with information like the ansible_network_os and the SSH user.